khanlab/cvpl_tools/_sources/GettingStarted/segmentation_pipeline.rst.txt

 Running the Pipeline
 ********************

+See `Boilerplate Code <GettingStarted/boilerplate>`_ to understand boilerplate code used below.
+It's required to do the following example.

 Now we have defined a ExampleSegProcess class, the next step is to write our script that uses the pipeline to segment an input dataset.
 Note we need a dask cluster and a temporary directory setup before running the forward() method.